 Q) What is the base class of all classes?

-Path specifies the location of .exe files while classpath is used for specifying the location of .class files.
+Path specifies the location of .exe files.
+Classpath specifies the location of bytecode (.class files).

 Q) Different Data types in Java.